You can register your regional seniors travel card on the card services website to:

 If you need help managing your card, you can contact card services 24/7 by:

 The regional seniors travel card is provided by Westpac Banking Corporation ABN 33 007 457 141 AFSL 233714.
 Conditions apply.
-For further information, please read the Product Disclosure Statement and Terms and Conditions.
-The information on this website does not take your personal objectives, circumstances or needs into account.
+Fees and charges may apply.
+For further information, please read the Product Disclosure Statement and the full Terms and Conditions.
+This information does not take your personal objectives, circumstances or needs into account.
 Consider its appropriateness to these factors before acting on it.
-This information is current as at January 2020.
+This information is current as at November 2020.